Who Treats Primary Immunodeficiency? Finding Specialists and Doctors

 Primary Care Doctors

-Whether you’re an adult with PI or the parent of a child with PI, the first step is usually to visit your primary care doctor or pediatrician.
-While managing your overall health, your provider will investigate any symptoms you may have.
-This evaluation may include a physical exam, questions about your medical history or family history of immune system disorders, and blood tests.
+Whether you’re an adult with PI or the caregiver of a child with PI, the first step is usually to visit your primary care doctor or pediatrician.

 Clinical Immunologists